Community, Policies & Conduct

 Diversity and Inclusion Team

 Hastings College has made a commitment to work toward a campus that is free from all discrimination and that celebrates the diversity of its various community members.
 To maintain this commitment, Hastings College has established a Diversity and Inclusion Team.
-This is an open group, comprised of students, faculty and staff, and is chaired by the Vice President for Student Access, Enrollment, and Performance to provide support to students who are affected by discrimination; additionally, it supports and cooperates with diversity related organizations on campus.
+This is an open group, composed of students, faculty and staff, and is chaired by the Vice President for Student Access, Enrollment, and Performance to provide support to students who are affected by discrimination; additionally, it supports and cooperates with diversity related organizations on campus.

 Reports of discrimination incidents should be made to the Title IX Coordinator or Dean of Student Engagement.